U.S. flag

 A man age 37 years with nephropathic cystinosis a.
 Thin habitus

-Intermediate cystinosis.
-All the early manifestations of untreated nephropathic cystinosis, including the renal tubular Fanconi syndrome, growth delay, photophobia, and glomerular failure, occur in individuals with untreated intermediate cystinosis, but at a later age, mostly during adolescence.
+All the early manifestations of untreated nephropathic cystinosis, including renal tubular Fanconi syndrome, growth delay, photophobia, and glomerular failure, occur in individuals with untreated intermediate cystinosis but at a later age, mostly beginning in adolescence.

 Genotype-Phenotype Correlations